New Zealand – Clinical Trial Regulatory Process

 On receipt of a completed notification, Medsafe will add the site to a list of Notified Clinical Trial Sites on the Medsafe website (http://www.medsafe.govt.nz/regulatory/CSSites.htm).
 [2]

-Clinical trial registry in New Zealand
+Clinical Trial Registry in New Zealand

 The Australian New Zealand Clinical Trials Registry (ANZCTR) is an online public registry of clinical trials, held at the NHMRC Clinical Trials Centre, University of Sydney.
-It is a Primary Registry in the World Health Organization (WHO) Registry Network, which means that it fulfills certain criteria for content, quality, and validity, accessibility, unique identification, technical capacity, and administration.
+It is a Primary Registry in the World Health Organization (WHO) Registry Network, which means it fulfills certain criteria for content, quality, validity, accessibility, unique identification, technical capacity, and administration.

-The ANZCTR accepts both interventional and observational studies for registration from all countries and from the full spectrum of therapeutic areas including trials of pharmaceuticals, surgical procedures, preventive measures, lifestyle, devices, treatment and rehabilitation strategies, and complementary therapies.
-[3]
+The ANZCTR accepts both interventional and observational studies for registration from all countries and the full spectrum of therapeutic areas including trials of pharmaceuticals, surgical procedures, preventive measures, lifestyle, devices, treatment and rehabilitation strategies, and complementary therapies.

-Clinical trial approval procedure in NZ
+Clinical Trial Approval Procedure in NZ

-- Within 45 calendar days of receiving the application, the applicant will be notified about the outcome of the Director-General’s consideration of the HRC’s recommendation and will liaise with the applicant regarding any proposed conditions of approval or requests for further information.
+• Within 45 calendar days of receiving the application, the applicant will be notified about the outcome of the Director-General’s consideration of the HRC’s recommendation and will liaise with the applicant regarding any proposed conditions of approval or requests for further information.

 Type of Approval